realsetvin/vkax/README.md

 > [!NOTE]
-> VKAX is an experimental crypto currency, forked from DASH with a unique mining algorithim MIKE.
-The VKAX community can ensure the algorithim remains asic free through hard forks.
+> VKAX is an experimental crypto currency, forked from DASH but utilizing a CPU mining algorithim called MIKE.
+The VKAX community can ensure the algorithim remains asic resistant through hard forks in the future.

 ## Building from Source